 Don't bury your head in the sand!

-The Centre for Radiotherapy and Medical Genetics will help you to beat prostate cancer.
+The Centre for Radiotherapy will help you to beat prostate cancer.

 For the treatment of prostate cancer patients, we work closely with our colleagues at the certified Prostate Cancer Centre at Stuttgart Diakonie Clinic and the resident urologists.
 In the interdisciplinary tumour team at the Prostate Cancer Centre, the urologists work together with pathologists, radiologists and radiotherapists to find the best therapy concept for you.
 Of course, the current national and international guidelines apply.